Gawler South

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gawler South has 15 operational public transport stops, offering a combination of train and bus services.
-These stops are served by 8 distinct routes, together facilitating 894 weekly passenger journeys.
-The area's transport accessibility is deemed good, with residents on average situated 282 meters from the nearest stop.
+Gawler South has 15 active public transport stops offering a mix of train and bus services.
+These stops are served by 8 different routes that collectively facilitate 894 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 282 meters from the nearest stop.
+Most residents commute outward daily due to its residential nature.
+Cars remain the primary mode of transportation, used by 92% of residents.
+On average, there are 1.3 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport